labzero/bootleg/README.md

 a previous build do not cause issues.
 The entire contents of the remote workspace are removed via `rm -rf *` from the root of the workspace.
 You can configure this behavior by setting the config option `clean_locations`, which takes a list of locations and passes them to `rm -rf` on the remote server.
 Relative paths will be interpreted relative to the workspace, absolute paths will be treated as is.
-This does mean that `config :clean_locations, ["/"]` will try and erase the entire root file system of your remote server.
-Be careful when altering `clean_locations` and never use a priviallaged user on your build server.
+Warning: this means that `config :clean_locations, ["/"]` would attempt to erase the entire root file system of your remote server.
+Be careful when altering `clean_locations` and never use a privileged user on your build server.

 ## Admin Commands